 After the first two rounds of the PGA Championship are in the books, the Top 70 on the leaderboard plus ties advance to play the weekend.
-At the 2020 edition, the cut line was -1 with 79 Golfers advancing to play the final rounds.

 In addition to being one of the most accomplished golfers of all time, Woods is also a huge attraction at the betting window.
-He’s a sentimental favorite whenever he’s scheduled to be in the field, and also a popular choice in the futures market for the majors.
+He’s a sentimental favorite whenever he’s scheduled to be in the field and also a popular choice in the futures market for the majors.
 Woods has demonstrated that he’s more than capable of winning big events, so he’s worth considering when it’s time to place your wagers.

 The winner of the PGA Championship is awarded the Wanamaker Trophy.
 It stands 2.5-feet tall and weighs in at 27 lbs.
 The trophy is named after Rodman Wanamaker, a department store magnate and avid Golfer.
 The original gets returned to tournament organizers before the next edition, while the winner gets a replica to keep.